oroinc/documentation/commerce/configuration_guide/pricing/global_pricing.rst

 * Specify an offset in hours that helps launch combined price list recalculation before price change is activated.

-* Enable all or some currencies from the allowed currencies list to be used in OroCommerce front store and management console.
+* Enable all or some currencies from the allowed currencies list to be used in OroCommerce storefront and management console.

-* Select the currency that is shown by default in the OroCommerce front store and management console.
+* Select the currency that is shown by default in the OroCommerce storefront and management console.

 .. note:: The website level configuration has higher priority and overrides these configuration settings.
 Customer group configuration overrides configuration on the website level.
 Custom configuration on the customer level has the highest priority.